An Algorithm for the Assignment Game Beyond Additive Valuations: Introduction

 \section{Introduction}

 The assignment game, introduced over half a century ago by \citet{shapley1971assignment}, is a standard model to study two-sided markets between buyers and sellers.
-One of the main solution concepts in this game, the competitive equilibrium, is an efficient outcome composed of allocations and payments where the buyers are envy-free.
-Analyzing and computing competitive equilibria in the assignment game has applications in housing, hiring, and internet advertising markets.
-In the original model, each seller sells a single copy of an item (unit supply), and each buyer is interested in acquiring a single item (unit demand).
-Buyers and sellers are assumed to have \textit{transferable utility} (TU), meaning that payments are used to share surplus between agents without losing utility to frictions. \citet{shapley1971assignment} showed that competitive equilibria always exist by casting the problem as a linear program.
+One of the main solution concepts in this game, the competitive equilibrium, is an efficient outcome composed of allocations and prices where the buyers are allocated a set of items that maximizes their utility at the prices specified by the outcome.
+Analyzing and computing competitive equilibria in the assignment game has applications in housing markets between buyers and sellers \citep{shapley1971assignment}, hiring markets between employers and candidates \citep{gul2000english, dupuy2020taxation}, and online advertising markets between advertisers and publishers \citep{dutting2011expressive}.

+In the original model of the assignment game, each seller sells a single copy of an item (unit supply), and each buyer is interested in acquiring a single item (unit demand).
+Buyers and sellers are assumed to have \emph{transferable utility} (TU), meaning that payments are used to share surplus between agents without losing utility to frictions. \citet{shapley1971assignment} showed that competitive equilibria always exist by casting the problem as a linear program.
 This existential result thus also serves as an efficient algorithm for computing the entire set of competitive equilibria.
 There has since been substantial work studying various extensions of the assignment game.
-The first main area of extension is to \textit{imperfectly transferable utility} (ITU), which is when frictions, taxes, or fees impede the transfer of money between agents.
-The second is with more complex valuation functions, in particular \textit{gross substitutes} valuations, which describe substitutable goods.
-Since its introduction by \citet{kelso1982job}, gross substitutes has proven to be a very general yet powerful condition on valuations that, with a simple no-complementarities requirement, captures many desirable properties.